Balance of Payments Definition

 Balance of Payments Crisis

 This occurs when the current account deficit cannot be maintained.
-It means there will be a fall in foreign exchange reserves and the country can no longer attract sufficient capital flows to finance the current account deficit.
+It means there will be a fall in foreign exchange reserves as the country can no longer attract sufficient capital flows to finance the current account deficit.

 The solution to a balance of payments crisis is usually to devalue the currency and slow down consumer spending on imports, usually by causing a recession.